 Anyway, for horses, given all of the potential benefits – anti-inflammatory, and such – there’s been some effort devoted to seeing if fatty acid supplementation is of some health benefit to them.
 And there’s some evidence that, in some circumstances, there might be.
 So, for example, you’ll find a study that shows that in horses with chronic lower airway inflammation, additional EFA’s to the diet helps a bit, in addition to a low-dust diet (CLICK HERE).
 Or that supplementation with flax seed helps horses with allergies to biting flies (CLICK HERE).
 For what it’s worth, the biting flies study also showed that flax seed supplementation alters the fatty acid profile of hair, too (people have long fed ground flax seed to horses in an effort to improve the hair coat).
 In stallions, EFA supplementation has been shown to have positive effects on semen quality, and especially in subfertile stallions (CLICK HERE).
 On the other hand, when pregnant mares were given flax seed and fish oils, the milk changed, but that didn’t help the foals any (there wasn’t any increase in number of antibodies in the colostrum, milk, or foal’s blood serum – you can CLICK HERE to read the whole darn PhD thesis).

-Of course, as is usually the case with horse studies, the numbers of horses are pretty small, but it’s pretty safe to say that feeding something like flax seed – or even fish oil – is very safe, and essentially free of negative side-effects.
-And feeding flax seed is cheap enough – designer supplements, not so much, and what with the ready availability of other, purer, cheaper sources, you probably don’t need them anyway.
+Horse studies are usually pretty small, but I think it’s pretty safe to say that feeding something like flax seed – or even fish oil – is very safe, and essentially free of negative side-effects.
+And while feeding flax seed is cheap enough that’s certainly not the case for designer supplements, many of which are flax seed based anyway.
+You can decide how much money you want to spend, I guess.

 There’s more on the horizon when it comes to EFA’s, too.
 Whatever their health benefits for the horse, omega 3 fatty acids are broken down by the horse’s body into two primary compounds, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 My guess is that it won’t be too long before there will studies in horses on the effects of feeding those compounds directly, instead of just feeding fatty acid supplements.
 The marketing potential seems limitless.